pantheon-systems/documentation/source/content/new-relic.md

 * If the site owner is a **user**, the site owner's name and email address is used to create the New Relic account.
 * If the site owner is an **organization**, the name and email address of the organization's Pantheon user who activates New Relic is used to create the New Relic account.

-In both cases, there is not a 1:1 mapping between Pantheon users and New Relic users.
-Every Pantheon user selecting "Go to New Relic" from the Pantheon dashboard is logged in as the same New Relic user.
+In both cases, there is not a one-to-one mapping between Pantheon users and New Relic users.
+Every Pantheon user selecting **Go to New Relic** from the Pantheon dashboard is logged in as the same New Relic user.

 ### If you go to the New Relic Dashboard and see "You do not have permission to view this account"